What is endometriosis?

-Hormone therapy, pain relievers or changes in diet and exercise may take care of the problem for some women.
-There are also several surgical options.
-The best treatment option depends on the stage of the endometriosis, the site of the pain and whether the woman hopes to become pregnant.
+Hormone therapy, pain relievers, or changes in diet and exercise may take care of the problem for some women.
+There are also surgical options.
+The best treatment option depends on the stage of the endometriosis, the site of the pain, and whether the woman hopes to become pregnant.

 If you have pelvic pain or endometriosis, the gynecology team at Crossing Rivers Health Center for Specialty Care encourages you to make an appointment.
 Treatment options are available.
 Together, we can determine the best option for you.